AjayDextrous/DailySnapshot/README.md

 # DailySnapshot
- An app that allows you to journal using photos
+ An app that allows you to journal using photos.

+~ My first attempt at Vibecoding with Claude